How to Apply

 Statement of Purpose

-The statement of purpose need not be extensive.
-However, you should indicate your motivation for pursuing graduate studies at UNC-Chapel Hill, and the research area(s) and faculty members that you are most interested in.
+The statement should indicate your motivation for pursuing graduate studies at UNC-Chapel Hill, and include some specific details on the research area(s) and/or faculty members that you are most interested in.
+Please also describe your commitment to or efforts in promoting Diversity, Equity, and Inclusion.
 Generic statements of interest in chemistry are discouraged.

 Statement of Research Experience